jackstripe/monolith-insight-ai/docs/PROJECT_STATUS.md

 - Most-coupled classes are ordered by total dependencies descending.
 - classId ascending is used as the tie-breaker.
 - CoupledClass includes incoming, outgoing and total dependencies.
+- Least-coupled classes are ordered by total dependencies ascending.
+- `classId` ascending is used as the tie-breaker.
+- Classes with zero dependencies are included as isolated classes.

 ## Next Story